jonreymond/query-scheduler-decision-tree/README.md

 # Query Scheduler for decision trees

 ## Content
+This project aims to **build, optimize, and evaluate a query scheduling system for decision trees**.
+It focuses on optimizing the execution of SQL queries—such as those run on large-scale datasets like IMDB—by modeling query success probabilities and dependencies through decision trees.
+The backend leverages Apache Spark for data processing and integrates optimization techniques including **Constraint Programming (CP)** and **Mixed-Integer Linear Programming (MILP)** to determine efficient query execution orders.
+A key goal is to minimize overall runtime while taking advantage of parallel execution and computational resources.
 ## Project structure
 The project is organized as follow :
 - src/main/scala/imdb : code used to load the data set and evaluate the running time of the queries